vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/058/02_janUshchidvo_marutastveShyeNa.md

 title = "02"

 +++
 Like the gen. phrase in 1b, the instr. tveṣyèṇa has insufficient syntactic grounding in its clause.
-Like Ge “(geschieht)” and Re “(s’est produite),” I see no choice but to supply a verb to link the subject janū́ḥ and the instr.
+Like Geldner “(geschieht)” and Renou “(s’est produite),” I see no choice but to supply a verb to link the subject janū́ḥ and the instr.

 I have no opinion on the morphology of janū́ḥ.
 Gr calls it a masculine nom. sg.